|

 organization established to provide private landowner leadership in

-developing a responsible, common sense, science- based
+developing a responsible, common sense, science-based

 approach to long-term management of their lands.
-Members in the

-over 203,000 acres (22%) of land within this mixed ownership landscape.
+over 200,000 acres of land within this mixed ownership landscape.

 Other lands include Thunder Basin National Grasslands administered by the

-U.S. Forest Service (31%), Bureau of Land Management
+USDA Forest Service through three local grazing associations, Bureau of Land Management

-the membership of the Association (37%). |
+the membership of the Association.

 |